 Is South Dakota tax-friendly for retirees?

 Yes.
 In fact, South Dakota is among the most tax-friendly states in the country for retirees.
 There is no state income tax in South Dakota.
 This means Social Security, pensions and other forms of retirement income are all tax-free.
-Additionally, sales taxes are quite low and property taxes are moderate but can be offset for low-income seniors.
+Additionally, sales taxes are quite low.
+Property taxes are moderate, but low-income seniors can offset the costs.

 Is Social Security taxable in South Dakota?

 No. Social Security is not taxed at the state level in South Dakota.
 In fact, South Dakota has no income tax whatsoever.
 That means it does not tax any forms of income: Social Security, wages, investment income and so on.

 Are other forms of retirement income taxable in South Dakota?

 No. Any income from a 401(k), an IRA, a pension or any other source you can imagine will not be taxed at the state level.
 Keep in mind, however, that you may still owe federal taxes on those income sources.